Functions of bounded fractional variation and fractal currents: Introduction

-This indicates the connection between our definition of $\BV^\alpha_c(\R^n)$ and its action on differential forms equipped with the H\"older norm of exponent $\alpha$.
-A main motivation of this work is to understand this connection, respectively, to understand which functions in $L^1_c(\R^n)$, or more generally which currents, act continuously on differential forms equipped with some H\"older norm.
+where $\curr u$ is the current induced by integrating differential forms with density function $u$.
+This indicates a connection between the definition of $\BV^\alpha_c(\R^n)$ and its action on differential forms equipped with the $\alpha$-H\"older norm.
+One of the primary motivations of this work is to understand this connection, respectively, to characterize functions in $L^1_c(\R^n)$, or more generally currents of some dimension, that act continuously on differential forms equipped with some H\"older norm.
+This is achieved partially in the following theorem, where the space $\bigcap_{\alpha < \beta < 1}\BV^{\beta}_c(\R^n)$ is characterized in three different ways.
+A more general version is stated in Theorem~\ref{equivalence_thm}.